Atlanta Braves: 1914: Miracle

 A program from the 1914 World Series, featuring Braves manager George Stallings (left).
 Baseball Magazine cover, 1914 (right).

 In 1914, the Boston Braves experienced a remarkable turnaround in what would become one of the most memorable seasons in baseball history.
 Starting with a dismal 4–18 record, the Braves found themselves in last place, trailing the league-leading New York Giants by 15 games after losing a doubleheader to the Brooklyn Robins on July 4.
 However, the team rebounded with an incredible hot streak, going 41–12 from July 6 to September 5.
-On August 3, Joseph Lannin the president of the Red Sox, offered Fenway Park to the Braves free of charge for the remainder of the season since their usual home, the South End Grounds, was too small.
+On August 3, Joseph Lannin, the president of the Red Sox, offered Fenway Park to the Braves free of charge for the remainder of the season as their usual home, the South End Grounds, was too small.
 On September 7 and 8, they defeated the Giants in two out of three games, propelling them into first place.
-Despite being in last place as late as July 18, the Braves secured the pennant, becoming the only team under the old eight-team league format to achieve this after being in last place on the Fourth of July.
+Despite being in last place as late as July 18, the Braves secured the pennant.
+They became the only team under the old eight-team league format to achieve this after being in last place on the Fourth of July.
 They were in last place as late as July 18, but were close to the pack, moving into fourth on July 21 and second place on August 12.

 The Braves entered the 1914 World Series led by captain and National League Most Valuable Player, Johnny Evers.
-The Boston club were slight underdogs against Connie Mack's Philadelphia A's.
+The Boston club was a slight underdog against Connie Mack's Philadelphia A's.
 However, they swept the Athletics and won the world championship.
-Inspired by their success, owner Gaffney constructed a modern park, Braves Field, which opened in August 1915 and was the largest park in the majors at the time, boasting 40,000 seats and convenient public transportation access.
+Inspired by their success, owner Gaffney constructed a modern park, Braves Field, which opened in August 1915.
+At the time it was the largest park in the majors, boasting 40,000 seats and convenient public transportation access.